-Arriving sharks can be seen from shore.
+Arriving sharks are visible.
 Sightings allow swimmers to exit the water.
 Little Ray and a shark work together to get stranded boaters to shore.
 Natural enemies can coexist.

-Problems with a few animals get blown out of proportion.
-One deadly shark attack can lead to many revenge killings.
-Millions of sharks die for the ten or so people they kill yearly.
+Problems with a few animals can get blown out of proportion.
+On average, sharks kill about ten people yearly.
+One shark attack can lead to many shark killings in revenge.

 Shark Attack Reading Fun